 Blockchain-based supply chains connect all parties to the same network, untangling the intricate global structure and making every step of the way clear.
 Both layers of suppliers and subcontractors, their positions, and the production potential can be seen by the companies.
 This helps them to determine their threats, model situations, conduct what-if assessments, and take proactive measures.
 It also lets businesses easily monitor their responses as circumstances are rapidly changing.
 Knowing exactly where the goods are in real-time also allows businesses more versatility in order management.
 In one hypothetical example, 100,000 devices have been ordered by a router company, half of which are made in Japan and half in Wuhan, China.
 On the blockchain, the company can see that development is slowing in Wuhan.
 This helps the organization to take remedial steps and mitigate the effects.

 Bulk freight exports have reduced because of the impact of the pandemic since January, by 70 percent.
 Countries are taking several protective steps at ports of entry to delay the spread of the virus, such as limiting the disembarkation of crews.
 Ships also have to include crew health declarations at certain ports.
-If there are alleged COVID-19 cases on board, the vessels are not permitted to dock there.
+If an alleged COVID-19 case on boards, the relevant authority does not permit the vessels to dock there.
 Also with these precautions, because of their regular contact with individuals from other regions or nations, port staff and truck drivers are at greater risk of infection.
 The inability to work in the absence of physical contacts, which stems from the lack of full digitization of different documents and processes through supply chains, is a fundamental problem for global trade.
 The human interaction layer provides the trust necessary for these records/processes.

 A step to increase the current digital capacities of supply chains with trust should be taken by people, companies, countries, and the world, trust that is not a feature of relationships, physical interaction, or any other outdated means.
 In order to sustain supply chains in any situation, trust must be inherent to the processes and thus scalable.

 Reconciliation is another process that takes up a lot of time, especially in times of adversity.
 This puts a financial strain on transport companies that, owing to government restrictions and low volumes, might already be losing company.
 In such circumstances, smart contracts will prove worthwhile.
-Smart contracts are protocols that, when certain conditions are met, automate digital transactions and trigger events.
-With smart contracts, the lading bill is digitally countersigned and checked as soon as the truck delivers the goods to the warehouse, after which the money is automatically transferred to the transport company.
-All parties — the bank, Walmart, and the transportation company — can check transactions instantly.
+Smart contracts are protocols that, when certain conditions meet, automate digital transactions and trigger events.
+With smart contracts, stakeholders countersign and check the lading bill digitally as soon as the truck delivers the goods to the warehouse.
+Consequently, it automatically transfers funds to the transport company.
+Eventually, all parties — the bank, Walmart, and the transportation company — can check transactions instantly.